MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/ns-winuser-touchpad_parameters.md

 ### -field allowActiveWhenMousePresent

-The touchpad can remain active if an external mouse is detected.
-When inactive, any input produced by the touchpad is ignored.<sup>2</sup>
+Touchpad input can remain active if an external mouse is detected.
+When inactive, any input produced by a touchpad is ignored.<sup>2</sup>

 ### -field feedbackEnabled